learn-co-curriculum/phase-4-using-active-model-serializer/README.md

 Before you move on, make sure you can answer the following questions:

-1. How do we implement a serializer in our app using Active Model Serializer?
-2. What additional steps are required to return a custom method in our serializer?
-3. What additional argument do we use in our `render` statement if we want to specify which serializer to use?
-4. What do we mean when we say Active Model Serializer uses a convention-based approach?
+1. What do we mean when we say Active Model Serializer uses a convention-based approach?
+2. What are some ways to break convention when using `ActiveModel::Serializer`?

 ## Resources